To contact Christopher Laursen, please email Jake George at Jake.George@brattle.com or call +1.617.864.7900

 Mr. Laursen has provided expert testimony and analysis as well as consulting services for numerous public and private clients.
 He has testified in disputes involving investment and trading strategies, mortgage-backed securities, municipal finance, structured notes, financial institution accounting, and insider trading.
 He has consulted for the Department of Justice, the State Insurance Commissioner of Connecticut, and the Financial Crisis Inquiry Commission.

-Mr. Laursen previously served as the Federal Reserve Board’s (FRB) Manager of Risk Policy and Guidance, where he developed and interpreted regulations and guidance issued to financial institutions and examiners.
-He also worked closely with other financial supervisors to craft and implement U.S. interagency regulations and policies as well as international standards.
+Mr. Laursen previously served as the Federal Reserve Board’s Manager of Risk Policy and Guidance, where he wrote and interpreted financial regulations and guidance.
+In 2009, he authored new Federal Reserve guidance requiring large financial institutions to enhance trading book stress testing and value-at-risk modeling.
+He also worked closely with other US and international financial regulators to craft new rules, including as a member of the Basel Committee’s Trading Book Group.